Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 Standard browser automation tools (Playwright, Selenium, MCP) fail at all three layers.

-Our solution uses CDP primitives that bypass all of these:
+This agent uses CDP primitives that bypass all of them:

 DOM.getDocument(depth: -1, pierce: true) # Exposes everything across iframes + Shadow DOM